alban-doko/SoilDataPrep/README.md

+# This is a forked version, please double check with original (https://github.com/TillF/SoilDataPrep)

 # SoilDataPrep

 Prepare soil parameterisation (e.g. for meso-scale hydrological modelling with WASA-SED), using the global datasets SoilGrids and Pelletier et al. (2016).
 Pedotransfer functions from other packages ```(ptf.rawls{soilwaterptf}, euptf{euptf})``` are applied to calculate soil characteristics.